SirPryderi/CSCU9T6-Exam-Notes/README.md

 - **Rule-based model** (_decision trees_)

 A classification that indicate the propensity to an act, is called **predictive**.
-A classification that indicates the similarity to an objecis called **definitive**.
+A classification that indicates the similarity to an object is called **definitive**.

 ### Non-parametric models
 #### K-Nearest Neighbour
 Places all the entries in an n-dimensional space, counts all the example in a defined radius, and the ones that appear the most are picked as the winning classification

 ![k-nearest-neighbour]

 ### Rule-based models